amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

   In order to avoid, gaps and overlaps in specifying materials, it is strongly recommended that regions be defined using a single color function file.

+* `"Region: Polygon`" defines a polygonal region on which mesh faces and nodes can be queried.
+NOTE that one cannot ask for cells in a polygonal region.In 2D, the "polygonal" region is a line and is specified by 2 points In 3D, the "polygonal" region is specified by an arbitrary number of points.
+  In both cases the point coordinates are given as a linear array.
+The polygon can be non-convex.

+  The polygonal region can be queried for a normal.
+In 2D, the normal is defined as [Vy,-Vx] where [Vx,Vy] is the vector from point 1 to point 2.
+  In 3D, the normal of the polygon is defined by the order in which points are specified.

 * Surface files contain labeled triangulated face sets.
 The user is responsible for ensuring that the intersections with other surfaces